 Let's establish that I grew up poor and on welfare.
 Well Momma was on welfare.
 She always worked 2-3 jobs too.
-She cleaned office buildings, she was a bartender at the Elks Club and she at one time worked I am not exactly sure doing what at a hospital.
+She cleaned office buildings, she was a bartender at the Elks Club and she at one time worked, I am not exactly sure doing what, at a hospital.
 She worked hard, that I know.
-I tell people from age of about nine, I was raised on quarters.
+I tell people from the age of about nine, I was raised on quarters.
 That was her tip money and she rolled them in quarter rolls.
-She would save those quarter rolls and she handed them over sometimes unwrapped to buy things.
-Groceries, thrift store clothes, meat, shoes, school supplies, bus fare, gas.
+She would save those quarter rolls and she handed them over sometimes unwrapped to buy things: groceries, thrift store clothes, meat, shoes, school supplies, bus fare, gas.
 One quarter roll equaled 40 coins or $10.
 I remember that.
-I remember too my wayward brother stealing from these wraps, we all did at some time or another.
-Just to get a little something innocuously extra for ourselves.
+I remember too my wayward brother stealing from these wraps, we all did at some time or another, just to get a little something innocuously extra for ourselves.
 I have always respected the quarter to this very day.
 I love quarters.
 My mother worked extremely hard for rolled quarters.

 One Christmas the only things under the Christmas tree were assorted Christmas fruit someone gave Momma and two unwrapped skateboards.
 One for the girls to share and one for the boys to share.
 The only thing I could think of that morning staring under that tree was Wow!
 Momma did a great job with the tree this year.
 Everything else was a complete blur of childhood sadness.

 My parents achieved GED educations, most everyone in my immediate family did.
 I was a breakout, and chased book smarts.
 Now, let's be clear, they got PHDs in street smarts, no doubt about that.
 But those stories I will save for another time.